jmrein/ProcessFiles/README.md

 All you need to do is write the conversion function!

-##How to use##
+## How to use ##
 1. Create a Windows Forms project
 2. Install the NuGet package
+3. In the Main method create an app by calling ProcessFilesApp.Create with two callbacks - one to transform the input, and one to do any cleanup.
-3. Set up the options
+4. Set up any options
-4. Write a processing function, and optionally, an on-failure-cleanup function.
+5. Call the app's Start() method.

 And that's it!
 See the Demo application for a basic example.